leonben2892/FingerSoccerReplica/README.md

 ## Game Overview
 ### Description
+> Choose your team

+> Select formation

-Choose your team, select the formation and score more goals than your opponent to be the winner.
+> Score more goal than your opponent to be the winner

 ### Login Screen
 The user is required to enter his ID & password in order to get to the main menu screen.